suhaybu/sanitizer-bot/PRIVACY.md

 The Bot is open source under the MIT License.
 Users can:
 - Inspect the code to verify privacy practices
 - Deploy their own instance of the bot
-- Contribute improvements to privacy features
+- Contribute improvements to features

 ## Contact

 For privacy-related questions, users can:
 - Open an issue on GitHub
-- Contact the maintainers through Discord
-- Reach out via Twitter [@suhayb_u](https://twitter.com/suhayb_u)
+- Reach out to the maintainer via Twitter [@suhayb_u](https://twitter.com/suhayb_u)

 ## Compliance